jquery/learn.jquery.com/content/ajax/ajax-and-forms.md

 	// do all of the prefiltering here, but only for requests that indicate a dataType of "JSON" or "script" })
 </javascript>

-As you can see, prefiltering with jQuery is a simple, yet quite under-utilized, way to modify your requests to your liking.